clockcpp/HairSpring/README.md

 ☐ Very good
 ☐ Good
 ☐ Not too bad
-☑ Bad   // If I add some more functions, it won't be only "windows warning" sound later...
+☑ Bad   // If I add some more functions or try fmod, OpenAL, etc , it won't be only "windows UAC" later...
 ☐ I'm now deaf

 ### ---{ Audience }---
 ☐ Kids
-☑ Teens // It's easy for C++ programmers or amateurs!(just recite the functions all the days(no!))
+☑ Teens // It's easy for C++ programmers or amateurs!(just recite the functions all the days(no! god! please!
+NOOOO!))
 ☑ Adults
 ☐ Grandma